rcslab/AutoCPA/README.md

 `COUNTER` means the pmc counter, e.g. `mem_load_retired.l1_miss`

-`FILE` is the path to the executable to analyze
+`BINARY` is the path to the executable object to analyze

 ```
-# bcpiquery/bcpiquery extract -c COUNTER -o FILE
+# bcpiquery/bcpiquery extract -c COUNTER -o BINARY
 ```

 At the moment Ghidra requires that you provide a binary with DWARF symbols